Keyboard shortcuts

 Let’s consider there are N nodes and L shards.
 Each shard have K replication and leader processes are balanced among the nodes.

-In this case, the total number of heartbeats sent in period is LK.
+In this case, the total number of heartbeats sent in a period is LK.
 And the total directed paths connecting two nodes is N(N-1) and these heartbeats are evenly attributed to these paths.
-Therefore, the number of heartbeats sent in each path is LK/(N(N-1)) and this is the reduction rate.
+Therefore, the number of heartbeats sent in each path is LK/(N(N-1)) and this is the solution.
 For example, if there are 5 nodes and 1000 shards with 3 replication, the reduction rate is 150.

 Batched Write